jmatsu/remocon/README.md

 # Remocon

 *remocon* is a CLI for Firebase Remote Config via its REST API.
 Conditions and parameters are managed by YAML files.

-*This is still in beta.
-A diff mode should be supported when managing configs heavily.*
+The goal of this gem is Remote Config as a Code. :)

+*Now conditions cannot be updated via API so that you can modify only parameters.*

+If you'd like to use this on CircleCI, you can use https://github.com/jmatsu/remocon-starter-kit .

 ## Usage